Seeds & Seed Starting

 Gather your Supplies

-- A seed starting kit (a tray, peat pots, a plastic dome or plastic wrap).
+- A seed starting kit

 - Espoma’s Organic Seed Starting Soil